rwxrob/boost/days.md

 Manage Your Code and Knowledge with Git and GitHub Understand Git, Git Hosting Services, and GitOps Create and Share a Dotfiles Repo
-  Create and Share a Workspace Container
-  Use GitHub with Profile Repo (Instead of LinkedIn) Create and Manage Searchable Zettelkasten Repos Setup GitHub Sponsorships
+  Create and Share a Workspace Container (Dockerfile) Use GitHub with Profile Repo (Instead of LinkedIn) Create and Manage Searchable Zettelkasten Repos Setup GitHub Sponsorships